brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

             return overrides
 ```

 The above file is an example of the most basic implementation of the plugin.
-On the example the plugin returns an empty override, usually in this case the full
+On the example the plugin returns an empty override, usually in this case the
-oerride will be passed by the user using `system helm-override-update` inside the
+full override will be passed by the user using `system helm-override-update`
-StarlingX system.
+inside the StarlingX system.

-The sysinv folder in the [StarlingX config repository](https://opendev.org/starlingx/config/src/branch/master/sysinv/sysinv/sysinv/sysinv) contains a multitude of functions and variables that may
+The sysinv folder in the [StarlingX config repository](https://opendev.org/starlingx/config/src/branch/master/sysinv/sysinv/sysinv/sysinv)
+contains a multitude of functions and variables that may be helpful in the
-be helpful in the development of the application plugins.
+development of the application plugins.

 For the files setup.cfg and setup. py.
-The implementation of the `setup.py` file
+The implementation of the `setup.py`
-can be as follow:
+file can be as follow:

 ```shell
     import setuptools